uswds/uswds-site/pages/about/contribute.md

 ## Want to contribute something else?
 If you’d like to contribute something else that doesn’t fall into any of the above, we’d still love to hear about it.
-Just [create an issue](https://github.com/uswds/uswds/issues/new/choose) or [create a discussion](https://github.com/uswds/uswds/discussions), and we can talk about it.
+Just [create an issue](https://github.com/uswds/uswds/issues/new/choose) or [create a discussion](https://github.com/uswds/uswds/discussions/new?category=component-proposals), and we can talk about it.

+## How we prioritize bug reports and feature requests
+If you’ve submitted a bug or feature request, we’ll triage it based on the following considerations:

 1. **Size:** Can we accomplish this in a sprint or will this take longer?
 1. **Severity:** What type of functionality is impacted?
 Is there a workaround?